 What does this mean for you?
 It’s important to establish your business as a reputable source of industry expertise.
 For example, being featured in case studies helps potential B2B customers understand how your business works and your drive to constantly improve it.

-While for B2C customers you keep things light, go ahead and get technical when wholesaling.
+Don’t be afraid to get technical when wholesaling.
 Show off all your knowledge and brilliance to prove that you not only have the best product, but you know exactly what makes it the best.

 Applied to B2B relationships, in the tale of the tortoise and the hare, you’re the tortoise.
-Or if we’re getting technical, you’re actually the guy waving the flag at the finish line, who is really rooting for the tortoise to make his way to the finish line…(not that you don’t want the hare to also finish the race…)
+Or if we’re getting technical, you’re actually the person waving the flag at the finish line, who is really encouraging the tortoise to make their way to the finish line…

 The point is it’s important to aim for long-term, slower-to-close but higher-quality relationships when it comes to B2B customer relationship management.
 If you’ve been focused on retail, this does require a shift in strategy – but with a change in outlook you’ll find you can build better, more profitable supplier-customer relationships.